stennety/mywebsite/404page.md

 description: My 404 page, featuring a sprawling data centre and a smoking server cabinet, has had some recognition for its design
 ---

-My [404 page](/404notfound/) — which hopefully you don’t get to see in normal circumstances — has proved quite popular.
+My [404 page](/404notfound/) — which hopefully you don’t see in normal circumstances — has proved quite popular.

 ## The Design